Tyler Tardi

 Tyler N. Tardi (born August 10, 1998 in Richmond, British Columbia) is a Canadian curler originally from Cloverdale, British Columbia.
-He currently plays third on Team Kevin Koe.
+He currently skips his own team out of Saskatchewan.
+He won the Olympic gold medal as the alternate of the Canadian men's curling team at 2026 Winter Olympics.

 Career

 Juniors

 Tardi first came onto the national curling scene skipping the host British Columbia team at the 2015 Canada Winter Games in Prince George, British Columbia where he would pick up a bronze medal.
 After losing in the British Columbia junior finals in both 2013 and 2014, Tardi and his rink of Daniel Wenzek, brother Jordan and Nicholas Meister won the 2016 British Columbia men's junior championship.
 The team represented the province at the 2016 Canadian Junior Curling Championships, and went 7-3 after the round robin portion, making the playoffs in third place.
 The team would have to settle for a bronze medal after they lost to Manitoba's Matt Dunstone in the semi-final.

 A month later, Tardi would throw third stones (Joined by Sterling Middleton, Mary Fay and Karlee Burgess of Nova Scotia) for Team Canada at the 2016 Winter Youth Olympics.
 The team steamrolled through the opposition, winning all 10 of their games before claiming a gold medal for their country.
 In the mixed doubles event, Tardi was teamed up with Japan's Honoka Sasaki.
-The pair made it to the semi-finals before losing to China's Han Su and Great Britain's Ross Whyte.
+The pair made it to the semi-finals before losing to China's Han Yu and Great Britain's Ross Whyte.
 They then lost in the bronze medal final to China's Zhao Ruiyi and Norway's Andreas Hårstad.

 Tardi and his team of Middleton, Jordan Tardi, and Meister won a second provincial junior title in 2017.
 Representing British Columbia at the 2017 Canadian Junior Curling Championships, the team lost one round robin game en route to winning the national championship, defeating Ontario's Matthew Hall rink in the final.
 The team represented Canada at the 2017 World Junior Curling Championships, where they finished the round robin with a 6–3 record, but lost to Norway in a tiebreaker game.
 That year, Tardi also skipped British Columbia at the 2017 Canadian U18 Curling Championships, losing just one round robin game.
 However, he was not successful in the playoffs, losing in the semifinal, but rebounded in the bronze medal game, defeating Saskatchewan's Rylan Kleiter.